 Take a good look around.
 What’s in your home right now that feels inviting?
 Maybe it’s a coffee maker; a porch swing; a pool table - even just a bunch of candles on the mantle.
 We don’t need big, impressive things to bless people.
 Even small things offered to God can help us make life-changing connections.

 Sure, we all have birthday parties from time to time, but what other creative reasons can we find to get together?
 Sit down, do some brainstorming, and make a list of fun ideas: First Day of Fall, Taco Tuesday, Coffee After Carline, Backyard Olympics …the possibilities are endless.
-And remember, it doesn’t have to be a big event.
+Stock up on greeting cards for all occasions, and remember, it doesn’t have to be a big event.
 A simple hour spent one-on-one can be the greatest blessing.

 Make it a family affair.

 It’s never too early (or late!) to model hospitality for our children.
 Give them little opportunities to play a part.
 Maybe decorate placemats, help prepare snacks, and greet folks at the door.
 We keep craft supplies on hand to give the kids something fun to do with young guests.

 Above all, love each other deeply, because love covers over a multitude of sins.
 Offer hospitality to one another without grumbling.
 (1 Peter 4:8-9 NIV)

 Many people view hospitality as a nice thing to do - maybe a way to up their social status or just hang out with friends on weekends.
 While there’s nothing wrong with enjoying the relationships we have, it’s important to keep reaching out with the specific purpose of sharing God’s love.
 Hospitality is a calling; not just for a few of us, but for all of us.